 The College of Urban & Public Affairs (CUPA) joins the disciplines of urban studies, public administration, criminology & criminal justice, political science, economics, and international & global studies under one roof.
 We teach our students to flex boundaries and conceive new and practical approaches to stubborn problems.
-We offer students a hands-on regional laboratory-the Portland metropolitan area, world renowned as a forward-thinking model of civic engagement and livability-where they can design and carry out multi-disciplinary projects that address hot topics in transportation, health, sustainability, and globalization.
+We offer students a hands-on regional laboratory-the Portland metropolitan area, world renowned as a forward-thinking model of civic engagement and livability where they can design and carry out multi-disciplinary projects that address hot topics in transportation, health, sustainability, and globalization.

-Dr. Sy Adler, a faculty member of the Toulan School of Urban Studies and Planning (TSUSP) is the Interim Dean of CUPA.
+Dr. Shawn Smallman is the Interim Dean of CUPA.
 His leadership ensures coordination and synergy among CUPA's schools and departments, the Mark O. Hatfield School of Government, the Nohad A. Toulan School of Urban Studies and Planning (TSUSP), the Department of Economics, and the Department of International & Global Studies.
 The College offers four doctorate programs, more than a dozen master degrees and graduate certificates, as well as a number of undergraduate bachelor degree programs.
 The College has several research institutes, centers and public service units.
-Full descriptions can be found at: http://www.pdx.edu/cupa/home.
+Full descriptions can be found at: College of Urban and Public Affairs.